Creating Good Readers

 One of the most rewarding things a homeschooling parent can share with their child is a love for reading.
 As homeschoolers we can spend the time surrounding our children with song, verse, poetry and good literature from their earliest days, thereby paving the way for their later joy in written language.
 The following are some ideas and thoughts for parents to consider when thinking about their children’s reading and writing:

-- By reading poetry and high quality children’s literature to your child, you ‘imprint’, as it were, the patterns of imaginative, colorful, interesting and thoughtful use of language into your child’s being — again, not through pointing out clever usage of imagery or metaphor, but by simply letting your child develop an ear for good use of language (obviously, it is entirely appropriate to point out such things to an older child of, say, ten and up!).
+- By reading poetry and high quality children’s literature to your child, you weave the patterns of imaginative, colorful, interesting and thoughtful use of language into your child’s being — again, not through pointing out clever usage of imagery or metaphor, but by simply letting your child develop an ear for good use of language.
+So no analysis, no pointing out of this or that–just read and enjoy with your child.

 - Some people believe that “any reading is good reading”.
 Pizza Hut book token programs and most of the Summer Reading programs at public schools and libraries which I have seen take this approach.
 I would say that this is not so — just as we would not let our children eat just any junk that came their way, so we help them make good choices about what they take in when they read.